mc-t4d/imageprocessing/README.md

 This guide will walk you through the process of building and running a Docker container from the provided Dockerfile, connecting to the Jupyter Notebook server hosted within the container, and setting up a linked storage between your local machine and the Docker container.
 Prerequisites

-Ensure Docker is installed on your machine.
-If not, download and install Docker from the official website.
+Ensure Docker is installed on your machine and running.
+If not, download and install Docker from the [official website](https://www.docker.com/get-started/).

 **Building the Docker Image**